eclab/grains/booker/README.md

 # Booker

 Booker is Hammond Organ simulator complete with a Leslie.
-Booker is meant to run on the AE Modular GRAINS, but it could be adapted to any Arduino.  booker was written by Sean Luke [sean@cs.gmu.edu]
+Booker is meant to run on the AE Modular GRAINS, but it could be adapted to any Arduino.
+Booker was written by Sean Luke [sean@cs.gmu.edu]

 Set your Grains to **MOZZI MODE**.
 You will need to install the Mozzi Library.
 You can do this from the Library Manager in your Arduino IDE.